HLR/DomiKnowS/developer/KNOWLEDGE.md

     )
   )
 ```
-This example above defines variables:
+This example above states that _for every candidate in the present ML example if a current candidate is classified as `'work_for'`concept, then the candidates found by following the paths from the current candidate to first and second argument of the `'pair'` relation have to  be positively classified as `'people'` and `'organization'` concepts.

- - `x` representing candidates for `'work_for'` concept.
+In more detail about the syntax of teh constraint - the example defines variables `x` representing candidates for `'work_for'` predicate.
- - this variable `x` is then used to define candidates for `'people'` and `'organization'` by specifying `path` to them using names of graph edges respectively:
+This variable `x` is then used to define candidates for `'people'` and `'organization'` predicates by specifying `path` to them using names of graph edges respectively:`'rel_pair_phrase1'` and `'rel_pair_phrase2'`.
- 	- `'rel_pair_phrase1'` and
- 	- `'rel_pair_phrase2'`.

 Please notice that `'people'` and `'organization'` predicates do not have their variables specified are they are not referred in other parts of this simple logical constraint.

-This example of the logical constraint below defines defines variable `p` representing candidates for `'people'` concept.
-This variable is then used to define candidates for `'live_in'` predicate by specifying `path` to the candidates  using names of graph edge `'rel_pair_phrase1'`.
-This edge is decorated with `reversed` keyword to follow the edge in reversed direction from `people` candidates to corresponding `live_in` relation candidates.

 ```Python
 LC_SET_ADDITIONAL = True